 Leading pharma AI companies have invested time, money and resources in developing their bespoke artificial intelligence solutions.
 Each solution is designed to disrupt the pharmaceutical industry while simultaneously addressing current difficulties.

-Examples of artificial intelligence used in healthcare
+Examples of artificial intelligence used in pharma

 When utilising the wide range of practical applications available, pharma companies using AI have the potential to transform key aspects of the industry while simultaneously driving innovation.